An Architectural Approach to IT Automation

 - Guidance in creating an IT Automation roadmap that is viable for the entire organization

-In recent surveys over 70% of leaders indicate that they have plans and budget for digital transformation initiatives.
-However, many of these leaders take an elemental approach and automate processes on individual systems.
-Gartner indicates that this approach results in lower process optimization outcomes and does not produce lasting agility to drive meaningful transformation.
-In other words, elemental automation can eventually lead to the same process stagnation that stifles transformation.
+In fact, recent surveys show that over 70% of leaders have budget allocated for transformation efforts.
+At the same time, many of these leaders take an elemental approach to automation.
+An elemental approach is automating processes on individual systems.
+It does not account for all systems and flows that a process touches.
+Research and analyst firm, Gartner, states this doesn’t produce lasting agility.
+Elemental automation can lead to the same process stagnation that stifles transformation.

 Gartner survey reveals 40% of business leaders aren’t clear about how to execute a transformation plan in their organizations.